wkumari/draft-wkumari-dnsop-alt-tld/README.md

    non-DNS contexts or for names that have no meaning in a global context.
 It also provides advice and guidance to developers developing alternate namespaces.

+   [ This document (and issues) lives in GitHub at: https://github.com/ wkumari/draft-wkumari-dnsop-alt-tld .
+RFC Editor: Please remove this note before publication.]

 Status of This Memo